MLHale/CYBR8470/modules/webservices/README.md

 python --version
 python3 --version
 ```

+You will need to use python3 for this lesson.
+It is ok for Python 2 and Python3 to coexist.
+Please make sure to use **python3 command_name** for all commands below, since you do not want to use python2.

 ### 2. Install Homebrew (If Not Already Installed)
 Homebrew is a package manager for macOS that simplifies the installation of software.
 First, check if Homebrew is installed by typing the following command in Terminal: